Skip to main content

 )

-Configure dlt credentials via its own secrets.toml or environment variables as described in the dlt documentation.
+Configure dlt credentials via its own secrets.toml or environment variables, as in the dlt documentation.

 Build integration

-Loaders run automatically during sqb build (when auto_load_sources is enabled).
-This means dlt pipelines execute as part of the normal build lifecycle:
+Whether declarative or Python, loaders run automatically during sqb build (when auto_load_sources is enabled), so dlt pipelines execute as part of the normal build lifecycle:

-See Loaders for details on write strategies, the loader context API, auto-load behavior, and source deferral.
+See Loaders for write strategies, the loader context API, auto-load behavior, and source deferral.